apzhang7/HeartsOfDiamond/README.md

 ## Launch Codes
-The following instructions assume that you have Python and pip already installed.
+The following instructions assume that you have python and pip already installed.

 1. Clone this repository.
 ```